 Employment authorization to allow international students to be paid for work in the U.S. is restricted by law.
 In general there are two overall categories of employment for during student status: on-campus and off-campus.

 Enrolled F1 and J1 students may be paid for work on the campus of their educational institutions.
-You may work at any type of job on campus (does not have to be in your field of study).
-While classes are in session during the fall or spring semesters or if you are registered during the summer, you may work ONLY 20 hours per week.
-During your vacation periods you may work full time (any amount over 20 per week), for instance in summer if you are NOT registered, or 2-3 weeks at the end of the summer if you are registered during the summer, or during winter break.
+You may work at any type of job on campus; it does not have to be in your field of study.
+While classes are in session during the fall or spring semesters or if you are registered during the summer, you may work a maximum of 20 hours per week.
+During your vacation periods, you may work full-time (any amount over 20 hours per week).

-You may want to attend a variety of immigration workshops we hold every semester on the topics of work authorization and staying in the US long term.
+You may want to attend immigration workshops we hold every semester on the topics of work authorization and staying in the U.S. long term.

 When you are working in the U.S., you will need to obtain a U.S. social security number.
 Read more about SSNs and how to get one here.